St. Louis Wrongful Death Lawyer| Bi-State Legal Representation in Missouri and Illinois

 Why Choose Zane T. Cagle?

-As a member of the Million Dollar Advocate Forum and Super Lawyers, Zane provides specialized expertise required to “go all the way to court” against multi-million-dollar insurance carriers.
+As a member of the Multi Million Dollar Advocate Forum and Super Lawyers, Zane provides specialized expertise required to “go all the way to court” against multi-million-dollar insurance carriers.
 Zane T. Cagle has successfully represented clients across Missouri and Illinois in serious injury and fatal accidents for over 20 years.
 Case Results

 Testimonials